Compensation for Cyclists Colliding with Vehicles

 For a cyclist injured in a collision, the idea of taking legal action can feel overwhelming.
 Accidents involving cars, vans and other vehicles can shake your confidence in your cycling and, in the most serious cases, result in serious injuries.
 However, a cyclist hit by another vehicle will very often be entitled to claim compensation, and this can make all the difference to your recovery.

 At Switalskis, we've worked with many cyclists who've experienced cycling accidents caused by other road users, and helped them to claim compensation from the drivers of the vehicles involved.
-Car drivers, motorcyclists and others have a responsibility to look out for cyclists.
+Car drivers, motorcyclists and others have a responsibility to look out for cyclists, and if they fail to do so, you may be entitled to make a claim.
 If you are involved in a road traffic accident because of someone else's negligence, despite your best efforts to stay safe, seeking compensation is a way to hold them accountable for their mistakes.

 Call Switalskis today to learn more about making a cycling accident compensation claim, or to start the process, on 0800 138 0458 .
 Alternatively, you can contact our specialist solicitors through our website.